ARTICLE TAG

 Arizona Launches Portal to Connect Former Foster Youth with Pandemic Relief

-By The Imprint staff reports Many of Arizona’s current and former youth are in line for more federal help to get them through the pandemic, the state Department of Child Safety has announced.
+Many of Arizona’s current and former youth are in line for more federal help to get them through the pandemic, the state Department of Child Safety has announced.
+The change means young adults currently in foster care and former foster youth who have not yet turned 27 years old will be able to tap funds made available under a law Congress passed in December, the COVID-19 Response and Relief Supplemental Appropriations Act of 2020.

 A Federal Bill Could Boost Funds for Home Visiting Program for Parents